All Episodes

 This is different from what Trump is proposing.

-Trump's proposing what he calls the Charlie Kirk Act, uh, which he wants to, I think, censor the corporate media and control what they're allowed to say.
+Trump's proposing what he calls the Charlie Kirk Act, which he wants to, I think, censor the corporate media and control what they're allowed to say.

-My version of the Act, which I think I proposed first, actually, the Charlie Kirk Free Speech Act would outlaw viewpoint discrimination on all the large platforms, tech platforms, social media, universities, etc.
+My version of the act, which I think I proposed first, actually, the Charlie Kirk Free Speech Act would outlaw viewpoint discrimination on all the large platforms, tech platforms, social media, universities, etc.

 It would fine violators a billion dollars per day if they engage in algorithmic or manual censorship of protected speech.